 This amazingly fits our vision that everyone, regardless of background, age, gender, and ability, should have the same opportunities to explore and achieve.
 Though we still see that the group with special needs or disabilities is most neglected in playground design.
 Most inclusive play solutions that are being offered are often stigmatizing or are not interesting enough.

-The Yalp Sona is a great success with the children at our day center and due to the different games and music types suitable for all.
+The Yalp Sona Interactive dance and play arch is a great success with the children at our day center, and the different games and music types suitable for all.
 The children genuinely love to dance under the arch.

 Interactive sports and play equipment

 Discover all of our inclusive playsets!

 The interactive play equipment is always connected to the internet.

 The Yalp Interactive playsets are connected to the internet.
 You can alter settings remotely using any device with an internet connection (mobile phone, tablet, or pc).
 Volume settings, on/off times, and games can be changed.
 Your personal login also gives access to advanced usage statistics, which can be monitored live.